krstf456/RestAPI/README.md

 Making a Rest API from scratch

 # Infromation
-This is a school projekt to build a Restful API with the help of express.
-We need to use 4 endpoints with every metod(GET, POST, PUT, DELETE).
+This is a school project.
+The goal was to build a Restful API with the help of express.
+We needed to use 4 endpoints with every metod(GET, POST, PUT, DELETE).

 # Requirements
 I only made the G requirements.